Two-dimensional pulse dynamics and the formation of bound states on electrified falling films: Introduction sec:intro

 The layout of the paper is as follows.
+The problem formulation is introduced in \S~\ref{sec:form}.
 In \S~\ref{sec:long} we introduce the non-local long-wave model.
 We use numerical continuation techniques to explore travelling waves, analyse the far-field decay of the long-wave pulses and develop a weak interaction theory for multiple pulses.
 In \S~\ref{sec:stokes} we present fully nonlinear pulse solutions computed using the boundary-element method, including single-hump pulses and two-pulse bound states.
 In \S~\ref{sec:absolute} we discuss the instability of a single-pulse solution and examine its absolute or convective nature.
 Finally, conclusions and discussion of our results are offered in \S~\ref{sec:conclusions}.